msh0062/capstone-project1/client/capstone-club-reg/README.md

 ## Step 2

-- In the server shell type `node server.js` and hit enter.
+- In the server shell, type `node server.js` and hit enter.
 You should see it say "App listening at port 8082".
 This will get the backend api we have to run to get data.

-At this point everything should be up and running
+# At this point everything should be up and running

 # CapstoneClubReg